Population Structures and Fertility

 Any of these can be overridden in the simulation configuration:

-# Override with a scalar - no artifact needed for this key:
+# Override with a scalar - no data key lookup needed:

 configuration: